Schedule

 Marie Gregg, “Woman, Who Condemns You?
 A Feminist Reading of Romans 8:1-4”

-John Wesley and the Origins of Methodist Missions (Abingdon 2025)
+This panel discussion in the Theology and Science section will discuss Philip Wingeier-Rayo’s newly released book, John Wesley and the Origins of Methodist Missions (Abingdon 2025).

 Brandon Yarbrough, “Entire Sanctification as the Experience of the Love of Friendship: Understanding Article 10 of the Nazarene Manual by way of Aristotle’s Nicomachean Ethics”